• Skip to primary navigation

 The information presented in this article is based on scientific research and the professional advice of our Content Medical Reviewers, who are experts in the field of Dermatology.
 How we write our content →

-Dr. Howell says that the Accutane purge is caused by the effects Accutane has on the skin, leading to temporary changes that may worsen acne before improving it.
+Dr. Howell says that Accutane causes purging due to the effects it has on the skin, leading to temporary changes that may worsen acne before improving it.

 Here’s what causes it: